What To Know Before Installing A Shiplap Ceiling: Design Ideas

 White Shiplap Wood Paneling

-This formal dining room with shiplap uses white planks with a nickel gap edging for the ceiling combined with gray painted walls and colorful decor with great results.
+This formal dining room with shiplap uses white planks with nickel gap edging for the ceiling, combined with gray-painted walls and colorful decor, with great results.

-A small bathroom with shiplap painted white can help to brighten the space and provide a country or farmhouse style atmosphere in the room.
-Painting panel ceilings adds visual depth and interest and by painting the boards white you benefit from added light reflection and the appearance of a larger space.
+A small bathroom with shiplap painted white can help brighten the space and provide a country or farmhouse-style atmosphere.
+Painting panel ceilings adds visual depth and interest, and by painting the boards white, you benefit from added light reflection and the appearance of a larger space.

 Gray Shiplap Paneling

-This cozy cottage-style kitchen features a gray panel ceiling that provides contrast against the all white cabinets, subway tile backsplash and quartz countertops.
-Gray paint and hardwood floors also work to provide visual interest to the room.
+This cozy cottage-style kitchen features a gray panel ceiling that contrasts against the all-white cabinets, subway tile backsplash, and quartz countertops.
+Gray paint and hardwood floors also add visual interest to the room.

-What do you think about panel ceilings for interior design?
+What do you think about panel ceilings in interior design?
 Let us know your feelings in the comments below.
 See more gray and white kitchen designs on this gallery page.

 Similar Posts